signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

 This is all about configuring the "global/primary DI" to allow standard .Net applications to work seamlessly with the Automatic DI.
 Here, we need to:
- - Preserve this as much as possible, except that EndpointType specific services should not be registered in it.
+ - Preserve this as much as possible, except that EndpointDefinition specific services should not be registered in it.
- - Setup EndpointType DI containers with their specific types and all the common ones.
+ - Setup EndpointDefinition DI containers with their specific types and all the common ones.

 The "Global DI" build is currently out of our control (to avoid the required use of IServiceProviderFactory) and this is a good thing.
 If we want to minimize the changes here, we must at least find a way to "tag" the services